June 2010 Archives

 IE6 has to be the most targeted web browser for hacker exploits, even with the security patches provided by Microsoft.
 If you're still using it, it's time for a change.
 Just about any modern browser will be more secure than IE6.

 We here at The Manse use Firefox 3.6.3 and we update it as soon as new updates are available.
 Microsoft has IE8.
 There's Opera, Chrome, Safari, and a whole host of other browsers out there.
-Pick one, try it, and if you don't like it, try another one.
+Pick one, try it, ands if you don't like it, try another one.
 But get rid of IE6 now.

 Note: For full disclosure, at work we use both Firefox and IE6.
 The decision about IE6 is not ours, but that of our corporate IT folks.
 About the only thing we (meaning Engineering) use it for is some internal applications (Oracle, Microsoft Project Web Access, and one or two other corporate applications), but never for URLs outside the corporate proxy server.

 As Paul Ingrassia reminds us, today was the first anniversary of the GM bankruptcy.
 You know the one, where the White House subverted the Constitution, stiffing the bond holders and debtors and giving the proceeds to the UAW, who were in no way a debtor.
+What it was was a payoff to the unions for backing Obama, plain and simple.
+There's no other explanation I can find that makes any sense.